Gcenx/wine-on-mac/README.md

 *__Note;__*
 CrossOver-20 and later include DXVK support, this provides 64Bit DirectX 10 and DirectX 11 support.
 CodeWeavers patched MoltenVK to fake unsupported extensions along with a custom version of DXVK that was modified specifically for macOS.

+## DXVK-macOS
+[DXVK-macOS](https://github.com/Gcenx/DXVK-macOS) provides custom DXVK packages with macOS in mind, those packages **don't** require a modified version of MoltenVK.

+*__Note;__*
+While I've provided DXVK-async packages there are **not** recommended, upstream DXVK had removed this feature after reports of possible bans related to anti-cheat systems.

 ## macOS Sierra and below
 While upstream wine _does_ support OS X 10.8 and later the provided packages target macOS High Sierra and later.\